esling/esling.github.io/_pages/atiam-ml-4-clustering.md

 <div markdown = "1">

-The present tutorials covers the notions of clustering through the k-Means algorithm.
+The present tutorials covers the notions of clustering.
+First, we will use existing implementations of hierarchical clustering to understand how any grouping of points can be considered as a clustering.
+Then, we will implement a simple algorithm for clustering data into a fixed number of groups, namely the *k-Means* algorithm.
+The goal here is to familiarize with the notions of unsupervised learning.
+Finally, we will apply both of these algorithms in order to perform a task of *audio summary generation*.

 </div>{: .notice--blank}